DrFKNoble/c-_programming_tutorials/01_writing_your_first_program/README.md

 1. Modify Listing 1.1's program to display the text "Dungeon and Dragons is awesome!".

-2. If you don't have a C++ IDE, have a look at Microsoft's Visual Studio Code (https://code.visualstudio.com/) and CMake (https://cmake.org/), or Microsoft's Visual Studio (https://visualstudio.microsoft.com/).
+2. If you don't have a C++ IDE, have a look Qt Creator (https://qt.io).
+You can also have a look at Microsoft's Visual Studio Code (https://code.visualstudio.com/), or Microsoft's Visual Studio (https://visualstudio.microsoft.com/).